-- Specify the server configuration name in the Name text box.
-From the Type drop-down list, choose the server configuration type depending on the protocol you are going to use to exchange the data with the server.
+In the left-hand pane that lists all the existing server configurations, click Add and select the server configuration type depending on the protocol you are going to use to exchange the data with the server.

 Click the Use as Default toolbar button to have PyCharm silently apply the current configuration in the following cases:

-- To login in a regular mode, specify the login in the User name text box.
+To login in a regular mode, specify the login in the User name field.

-- To use SSH authentication via a key pair, choose Key pair (OpenSSH or PuTTY).
-To apply this authentication method, you need to have your private key on the client machine and your public key on the remote server you connect to.
-PyCharm supports private keys generated using the OpenSSH utility.
+Key pair (OpenSSH or PuTTY): to use SSH authentication with a key pair.
+To apply this authentication method, you must have a private key on the client machine and a public key on the remote server.
+PyCharm supports private keys that are generated with the OpenSSH utility.

 Specify the path to the file where your private key is stored and type the passphrase (if any) in the corresponding fields.
 To have PyCharm remember the passphrase, select the Save passphrase checkbox.

 For FTPS server, specify your username and password.
 In the Advanced settings area, choose the security mechanism to apply.